 A free shuttle bus is provided exclusively for cruise ship passengers.
-The return trip departs from the port where your ship is berthed every 20-30 minutes from Monday – Sunday.
-However, if your cruise ship carries less than 1000 passengers and does not fall on a day where another cruise ship is berthed, this service is not available.
+The return trip departs from the port where your ship is berthed every 20 – 30 minutes from Monday – Sunday.
+However, if your cruise ship carries fewer than 1,000 passengers and does not fall on a day where another cruise ship is berthed, this service is not available.

 WHERE CAN I GET LOCAL INFORMATION?

-You will walk through our comprehensive Information Centre when you disembark.
-Click here to find out how our staff can help.
+You will walk through our comprehensive Cruise Visitor Information Centre when you disembark.
+Click here to find out how our staff can help you.